WHAT'S REALLY IMPORTANT

 From 1975 to 2007, I was actively involved with The Salvation Army, serving on two of its boards, chairing its local Red Shield Campaign to raise donations, and heading up a major capital drive to fund the construction of a large building for looking after homeless individuals and families.
 I am tremendously impressed with the selfless way that the members of The Salvation Army help the needy throughout the world.
 Having an opportunity to support their work gave me great pleasure.

-In addition, since 1999 I have been active with a non-profit organization that arranges for adult volunteer mentors to spend one hour a week meeting one-on-one with students who are at risk of dropping out of school.
-I have mentored eight students, including ones originally from Afghanistan, China, Kazakhstan and Pakistan.
-This has been a wonderful experience for me.
+In addition, for 17 years I was active with a non-profit organization that arranges for adult volunteer mentors to spend one hour a week meeting one-on-one with students who are at risk of dropping out of school.
+I mentored eight students, including ones originally from Afghanistan, China, Kazakhstan and Pakistan.
+This was a wonderful experience for me.
 For six years, I also served as the chair of this group’s board of directors until it merged with Big Brothers Big Sisters of Calgary and Area in 2008 and I joined its board of directors.
-My wife is also active in serving on the boards of non-profit organizations and my daughter Serena serves as a mentor to a student in elementary school.
+My wife is also active in serving on the boards of non-profit community organizations.